 Polihale State Park should be on everyone’s bucket list of things to do on Kauai.
 Located on the far west side of the island, it is tucked under the foothills of the majestic Na Pali Coast.

-Our take: Polihale is the perfect place for a Kauai sunset, a picnic and getting away from it all.
+Beat of Hawaii: Polihale is the perfect place for a Kauai sunset, a picnic and getting away from it all.
+This is iconic Kauai!

 Travel + Leisure: Verdant cliffs frame the westernmost public beach on Kauai, accessible only via old farm roads.

 Polihale Beach is reached by driving west past Kekaha town.
-Driving instructions and map are included below.
+Driving directions and map are included below.

-2. Activities.
-Polihale is almost always dangerous and not good for swimming (even for locals).
-It is known for rough conditions, rip tides and rogue waves.
+Activities.
+Polihale is dangerous and is almost never good for swimming (even for locals).
+It is known for rough conditions, rip tides, rogue waves and even sharks.
 There is no lifeguard.
-“Queen’s Pond” at the south/east end sometimes offers safe swimming.
+“Queen’s Pond” at the south/east end sometimes offers safer swimming.

 very now somewhat bumpy dirt and rock sugarcane road about 5 slow miles long, starting at the highway.
 While 4 WD is generally not needed, expect to take that drive slowly.
 If it has been raining, it may be best to wait until the road has dried out.